National University funds a variety of scholarships and grants. Below is a list of available scholarships and grants funded by National University.

 Military Tuition Scholarships of up to $2,500 are available to military personnel, including active duty, reservists, national guardsmen/ women, their spouses, and their dependents.
 The scholarship is intended to benefit educationally and economically disadvantaged personnel and their family members who have demonstrated financial need.

-For active duty personnel to qualify, they must have exhausted the aggregate amount of their military tuition assistance.
+For active duty personnel to qualify, they must have exhausted the aggregate amount of their military tuition assistance and all military educational benefits.
 In order to determine financial need, an applicant must file a Free Application for Federal Student Aid (FAFSA), which can be done online at www.fafsa.ed.gov.
 The applicant must also submit a letter describing personal circumstances that make earning an education important.
 In making the awards, preference will be given to applicants seeking undergraduate degrees.
 Awards will be credited to a student’s account in increments up to a maximum of $500 per course toward tuition.

 The application is available online through the student self-service portal.
 The letter describing personal circumstances should be sent to: